wherrera10/RxNav.jl/README.md

 final URL request.
 For example, `extra = Dict("sources" => ["ACTIVE", "OBSOLETE"], "toReturn" => 25)`
 would be translated to `"&sources=ACTIVE+OBSOLETE&toReturn=25"` in the REST call request string sent by HTTP.

+The list of API functions is extensive.
+The API function names are not exported from RxNav, so to call, for example, `getSpellingSuggestions("asprin")` you must call this as `RxNav.getSpellingSuggestions("asprin")`.

 <br /><br />

 <br />